Embracing the chaos: analysis and diagnosis of numerical instability in variational flows: Experiments

 \section{Experiments}

 In this section, we verify our error bounds and diagnostic procedure of MixFlow on the banana, cross, and 2 real data targets---a Bayesian linear regression and logistic regression posterior; detailed model and dataset descriptions can be found in \cref{apdx:model}.
+We also provide a similar empirical investigation for Hamiltonian flow \citep{Chen22} on the same synthetic targets in \cref{apdx:nfresults}.

 We begin by assessing the error of trajectory-averaged estimates based on approximate draws. \cref{fig:mfsamplingerr} displays the relative numerical estimation error compared to the exact estimation based on the same initial draw.
 Although substantial numerical error was observed in orbit computation (see \cref{fig:trajerrallex} in \cref{apdx:moreresults}), the relative sample estimate error was around $1\%$ for all four examples, suggesting that the statistical properties of the forward orbits closely resemble those of the exact orbit.